dersia/ExcelSignalRSample/README.md

 ## Configure Excel Custom Function
 * open `customfunctions.ts`
-* set `signalRTokenEndpoint` with the URL to your Azure Functions Endpoint
+* set `signalRTokenEndpoint` to the URL of your Azure Functions negotiate endpoint

 ## Use this sample in Excel-Online
 * Open command-line